isaychris/reddit-clone/README.md

 * Authentication

 ### TODO:
+* loading and saving the state for subscribing a subreddit
 * Profile pages
 * Nested comments
-* Saving the state for vote and save for each post and comment
-* Saving the state for subscribing a subreddit
 * Refactoring

 # Screenshots: